globalseismology/avni/docs/overview/governance.rst

 Community Effort
 ================

-AVNI software ecosystem (The Project) is part of the the community effort to create a three-dimensional reference Earth model `REM3D
+AVNI software ecosystem (The Project) is part of the wider community effort to create a three-dimensional reference Earth model `REM3D
 <REM3D_>`_.
 A description
 of the REM3D project is provided in :footcite:`moulik_rem_surface_waves`, and a complete